Digital Business Transformation: Simple ways to switch your business processes to digital during Coronavirus (Covid-19).

 What is digital business transformation and how does it differ from just making a website?

-Digital transformation covers many forms, but in its most basic incarnation, it can be as simple as converting a paper-based form to digital and placing it on a website or an iPad, thus saving on paperwork and admin.
+Digital transformation covers many forms, but in its most basic incarnation, it can be as simple as converting a paper-based form to digital and placing it on a website or an iPad, or setting up an online booking system for video meetings.
+All these processes save on needless personal contact and admin time.

 Let’s get to the point quickly.
 Your business may be forced to close if you don’t move fast so here are some quick ways you can adopt today.

-6. Sell online: get an ecommerce website developed
+8. Sell online: get an ecommerce website developed or try free DIY builders such as Square or trial Shopify.

-8. Organise internal communications: use software like Slack (free) to internally coordinate across projects and service categories.
+9. Organise internal communications: use software like Slack (free) to coordinate across projects & service categories.

 Where to start with digital business transformation?

-You may be asking yourself “How do I get my business online?”, “How do you make an online store?”, “How do I communicate with my team online?”, “What is ecommerce and how to set up an ecommerce website?”, allow us to share some ideas:
+You may ask yourself “How do I get my business online?”, “How do you make an online store?”, “How do I communicate with my team online?”, “What is ecommerce and how to set up an ecommerce website?”, allow us to share some ideas:

-Going digital requires decisions to be made by key people, decide quickly who this will be, whether it’s the CEO, the IT department or Admin?
-Next decide what processes can be digitised, next decide the priority and cost of digitising these processes.
-Next who will document and train everyone in these new tools?
-There may need to be new protocol for using software, such as a dress code for video meetings or how to begin a video conference call and how to include everyone with the absence of face to face presence.
+Going digital requires decisions to be made by key people.
+Decide quickly who this will be, whether it’s the CEO, the IT department or Admin.
+Next: Decide what processes can be digitised and then consider the priority and cost of digitising these processes.
+Who will document and train everyone in these new tools?
+There may need to be new protocols for using software, such as a dress code for video meetings or how to begin a video conference call and how to include everyone with the absence of face to face presence.

-Trello is a particularly good list-making, prioritising and project management app.
-A lot of digital agencies use it for this, it allows you to keep track of everything from the big picture to the small details and keep everyone informed as you go.
+Trello is a particularly good list-making and project management app.
+Also try Asana, Favro and Monday, all very similar powerful project management apps.
+Many digital agencies use these for this purpose, they allow you to keep track of everything from the big picture to the small details and keep everyone informed as you go.

 4. Forms and processes